This policy will cover:

 We collect information about you so that we can:

 a.
-Identify you and manage any courses you’re working on with us;
+Identify you and manage any services you engage us for;

 b.
 Process your order;